 Visitation is now referred to as parenting time and refers to the time each parent will have with their child.
 Parenting time can be modified more readily than can an order for physical custody.
 It is important that a child gets to spend time with both of his or her parents, even if they are not together anymore.
 Mom and Dad have different roles and, as long as the environment is safe and the child is comfortable, he or she will benefit from having time with both his parents.

-Our Minneapolis parenting time attorneys can help you modify your current schedule or come up with a plan that is suitable for both you and your child.
-Whether you want more time with your child, or whether you have questions surrounding the process, let our experienced attorneys guide you through this often difficult process.
+US parenting time attorneys can help you modify your current schedule or come up with a plan that is suitable for both you and your child.
+Whether you want more time with your child, or whether you have questions surrounding the process, let US experienced attorneys guide you through this often difficult process.

 Parenting time can include: